-Emissions are very important to the air quality simulations.
+Emissions are one of the most important factors to the air quality simulations.
 Many other studies have devoted to improve the emission inventory in China [31-32].
 This study uses the 2010 Multi-resolution Emission Inventory for China (MEIC) with horizontal resolutions of 0.25°×0.25°.
-The MEIC was originally developed by Tsinghua University China [33] and represents the latest update of emission inventory in China.
-Emissions of MEIC are divided into five categories.
+The MEIC was originally developed by Tsinghua University, China [33] and represents the latest emission inventory data in China.
+The missions of MEIC are divided into five categories.
 They include the emissions from power plants, industry, agriculture, transportation, and resident.
 The monthly mean emissions of gas pollutants such as SO2, NOX, CO and NH3, aerosol chemical compositions such as sulfate, nitrate, ammonium, black carbon, organic carbon, and other substances are used in this study.